fourctv/JS44D/README.md

 - **updateRecord**: updates a record in the database
 - **deleteRecord**: deletes a record from the database

-Additional functions are described in the **JSFourDModel** wiki page.
+Additional functions are described in the **FourDModel** wiki page.

-### JSFourDCollection
+### FourDCollection
 A service class that represents a collection of 4D records.
-It is basically an Array of **JSFourDModel** instances.
+It is basically an Array of **FourDModel** instances.

 This class provides a function to retrieve a set of records from a 4D Database:
 - **getRecords**: will take a [Query String](https://github.com/fourctv/FourDRESTApi/wiki/The-JS44D-Query-String) and send a **[REST_GetRecords](https://github.com/fourctv/FourDRESTApi/wiki/REST_GetRecords)** request to 4D to retrieve a collection of 4D records.
-Record data come as Data Model (*JSFourDModel*) instances.
+Record data come as Data Model (*FourDModel*) instances.

 ## Widgets
 The following widgets and components are available for use in Angular apps, and those also interact with a 4D backend.

 ### Login Component
 A basic Login dialog that takes a user name and password.
-It calls *JSFourDInterface signin* function, that sends a **REST_Authenticate** request to 4D to authenticate the given user.
+It calls *FourDInterface signin* function, that sends a **REST_Authenticate** request to 4D to authenticate the given user.

 [![https://gyazo.com/2e6afd8b53bdd50d68fa01616b62b30e](https://i.gyazo.com/2e6afd8b53bdd50d68fa01616b62b30e.png)](https://gyazo.com/2e6afd8b53bdd50d68fa01616b62b30e)